TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 ## Disk space quota in $HOME, $SCRATCH and $TMPDIR

 As an Orion user you can check the ammount of space used in different directories of the cluster.
-To check all the disks and partitions in Orion we can run the following command:
+To check all the disks and mounted partitions in Orion we can run the following command:

 ```bash
 [bio326-21-0@login ~]$ df -h